-NOTE 1 to entry: A functional unit can comprise more than one unit of ITT equipment when such units are to be tested together in accordance with the methods of this Standard.
+A functional unit can comprise more than one unit of ITT equipment when such units are to be tested together NOTE 1 in accordance with the methods of this Standard.
 A functional unit can also comprise one or more units of ITT equipment coupled to one or more units of non-ITT equipment, such as power modules, water pumps, or refrigeration units, when such equipment is necessary for the normal operation of the ITT equipment.

-NOTE 2 to entry: Functional units of ITT equipment can take on a wide range of forms, including commercially-available products, prototype units under development, or sub-assemblies and components thereof.
+NOTE 2 Functional units of ITT equipment can take on a wide range of forms, including commercially-available products, prototype units under development, or sub-assemblies and components thereof.

+work station

-3.1.5 work station operator's position
+operator's position

-position in the vicinity of the equipment under test which is intended for the operator operating mode condition in which the equipment being tested is performing its intended function(s)
+position in the vicinity of the equipment under test which is intended for the operator operator individual whose work station is in the vicinity of equipment and who is performing a work task associated with that equipment

-NOTE 1 to entry: Adapted from ISO 11201:2010, 3.11.
+NOTE 1 Adapted from ISO 11201:2010, 3.11.

-NOTE 2 to entry: This term does not refer to a computer "workstation", which denotes a high-performance, single-user computer.
+NOTE 2 This term does not refer to a computer "workstation", which denotes a high-performance, single-user computer.